Do you feel a loved one has been pressured to change their will?

-Undue Influence is a very common occurrence in today’s society given our aging population and increase in elder abuse.
+Undue Influence is a very common occurrence in today’s society given our ageing population and increase in elder abuse.
 It is important to be aware of circumstances that result in undue influence to ensure your family or friend is not being taken advantage of.

 How to identify undue influence: